kien-ha/kien-ha.github.io/_posts/2018/2018-06-05-Remove-persistent-running-app-in-notification-background.md

 2. Under 'Device' section, open 'Notifications'
 3. Find 'Android system' and open it (may need to enable 'show system apps' in the more options found in 'Notifications')
-4. Find and click on 'Apps running in background'
+4. Find and toggle 'Apps running in background' off
-5. Set priority from 'Medium' to 'Low'.